-How do I know when I need therapy?
+How do I know when I need EMDR therapy?

 Perhaps you wonder if you should take the next step into therapy.
 Are you stuck in the same thought patterns and nothing seems to help?
 Maybe you’ve spoken with a friend and don’t feel much better.
 Maybe you took a day to pamper yourself but find you’re still depressed.
 Or maybe you feel engulfed by the same relational patterns that seem to get you nowhere.